glfw/glfw/docs/CONTRIBUTING.md

 In addition to the code, a complete bug fix includes:

 - Change log entry in `README.md`, describing the incorrect behavior
-- Credits entries for all authors of the bug fix
+- Credits entries in `CONTRIBUTORS.md` for all authors of the bug fix

 Bug fixes will not be rejected because they don't include all the above parts, but please keep in mind that maintainer time is finite and that there are many